zielu92/tagsys/readme.md

-http://mzielinski.pl/tag-system-jquery-ajax-php-mysql/ - in Polish, more info i will add soon :)
+http://mzielinski.pl/tag-system-jquery-ajax-php-mysql/ - info in Polish.
+More info in English i will add soon :)